Drakelow Tunnels

 Drakelow is a maze of tunnels, constructed during World War II as an underground factory.
 The sandstone hills near Kidderminster offered ideal prerequisites for the construction of vast tunnels, as the rock is very stable and soft enough to make the digging easier.
 The result was a system of tunnels, some 15 or 20 parallel tunnels running almost north to south which are connected by half a dozen tunnels crossing them rectangular.
 The four main tunnels in the center were used for transportation.
 The side tunnels were used as workshops.

-When the factory was started, the cost were estimate a quarter million Pound, and it should take a year to complete.
-But the need was urgent and the was little time for planning, as a result the final cost were more than a million Pound and it took more than a year.
+When the factory was started, the cost were estimated £285,000, and it should take a year to complete.
+But the need was urgent and there was little time for planning, as a result the final cost were more than a million Pound, and it took more than a year.
 But finally the underground factory started to produce in 1943.
 The factory was operated by Rover, who produced engines for the Bristol aircraft Company.
 With the end of the War it became obsolete and was abandoned.
 It was then used as a storehouse for some time.